 A “scientific” leadership selection process takes into account only that which is measurable, for example academic IQ.
 Intangibles like the presence or absence of cultivated Emotional Intelligence (street smarts) fly under the radar, as do ethical intelligence, creativity and a capacity for visionary insight.

 When selectors judge only by appearances, it’s easy to deceive them.
 As Lincoln said, “You can fool all of the people some of some of the time, and some of the people all of the time.”
-Those are pretty good odds for an ambitious con artist.
+Tor an ambitious con artist, those are pretty good odds .

 In a second variation, all levels of the Wheel are operational, but they operate intermittently and out of synch, each disassociated from the others.
 The smallest circle which represents Conscience floats outside, detached from daily experience.

 On one side of the continuum, this is the picture of a hypocrite, for example a person who operates on one standard with close family, but on another with strangers or at work.
-It represents someone who presents one image to the public, but acts quite differently when others aren’t looking.
+It represents someone who presents one image to the public, but acts quite differently when no one is looking.

 Again, my thanks to Mike Lehr for this opportunity to respond.
 Hope this helps.